- Advanced services

-Once your complaint has been filed with the Customer Service Department or the Customer Ombudsman, if you are not satisfied with the response received or two months elapse from the date of your complaint and you have not received a response, you are entitled to contact the following complaints services of the corresponding Financial Supervisors, depending on the matter in question.
+Once your complaint has been filed with the Customer Service Department or the Customer Ombudsman, if you are not satisfied with the response received or one month elapse (15 days if the complaint refers to a payment service and two moths if the complaint is not related to a payment service and the claimer is a consumer non-resident in the EU or non-consumer) from the date of your complaint and you have not received a response, you are entitled to contact the following complaints services of the corresponding Financial Supervisors, depending on the matter in question.
 The websites provided contain the complaint forms of the corresponding organisations, which are also available at the links indicated:

 - Bank of Spain complaints service: C/ Alcalá, 48 - 28014 - Madrid

 - Investor relations office at the Spanish National Securities Market Commission: C/ Edison, 4 (28006 - Madrid)